conniehuang14/data-science/README.md

 # Analyzing Factors Affecting Graduation Rate at Higher Education Institutions in the U.S.

 ### View full project [here](./INFO%202950-%20Data%20Science%20Final%20Project.ipynb).
-**Note**: Click 'Reload' if project does not render when redirected to the page
+**Note**: Click 'Reload' if project does not render when redirected to the new page.

 ### Overview
 Project by Connie Huang and Sophie Ruan.